arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-1.md

 make it clear that the function is recursive.

 Does this work?
 You have a test.
 Run it.
 Of course it's green.
-As it often happens, if it compiles, it works.
+As it often happens, if it compiles it works.
-Get use d to this, it will happen over and over.
+Get use to this, it will happen over and over.

 ## Putting all together
-Let's review what we obtained:
+Let's review what you obtained:

 ```fsharp
 type Tree =